The Bankrate promise

 - Keep your finances organized and keep a close eye on your bank balances.

-- Stay away from “buy now, pay later” and “interest-free financing” offers, which just defer your debt.
+- Stay away from “buy now, pay later” and “interest-free financing” offers.

-- Save money.
-Try to set aside a certain percentage of your income to be swept into savings.
+- Save money and try to set aside a certain percentage of your income each month.